silinternational/idp-in-a-box/terraform/070-id-sync/README.md

  - `ecs_cluster_id` - ID for ECS Cluster
  - `ecsServiceRole_arn` - ARN for ECS Service Role
  - `alb_dns_name` - DNS name for application load balancer
- - `notifier_email_to` - Who to send notifications to about sync problems
  - `memory` - Amount of memory to allocate to container
  - `cpu` - Amount of CPU to allocate to container